cube-web3/contract-integration/README.md

 address private _pendingSecurityAdmin;
 ```

 Presented below is an example integration using OpenZeppelin's Ownable access pattern.
-In this scenario, the owner and _securityAdmin accounts are aligned to be the same EOA.
+In this scenario, the `owner` and `_securityAdmin` accounts are aligned to be the same EOA.

 Please note: this is not a recommendation or suggestion of best practices, it is simply a demonstration of how to override the internal functions provided.
-In this example, it should also be noted that while the ownership would be transferred to the newAdmin address, whereas the EOA would still need to call acceptSecurityAdministration.
+In this example, it should also be noted that while the ownership would be transferred to the newAdmin address, the EOA would still need to call `acceptSecurityAdministration()`.
 It's up to you to determine how the Security Admin account is managed.

 ```solidiy